Robrowno/rally-blog/README.md

 ## Edit Profile Page

 NOTE: Changed to having seperate inputs for First Name and Last Name.
+Also added a delete button should users wish to delete their account.

 ![Edit Profile](./static/images/readme-images/wireframe-profile-edit.png)